huntergreer13/pillCounts/README.md

 2. Install Node.js at https://nodejs.org/en/download/

+3. Install WampServer at http://www.wampserver.com/en/ and download the index.html file to the www folder

 ## To Run Program:
 1. Click 'Start' button and search for 'Command Prompt' (NOT node.js command prompt!).
 Open Command Prompt.